helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 ```

 Ok, our former two interim commits are gone, replaced by our new commit description.
 Now we just have to force push the state of our branch to our forked repo.
 Again using force push since you deliberately want to rewrite history to make the commit tree cleaner now.
-Of course you can create a backup branch at any time before starting the rebasing process by doing nothing more but `git branch backup/my-awesome-new-feature` which would keep all your interim commits safe in there.
+Of course you can create a backup branch at any time before starting the rebasing process by doing nothing more than `git branch backup/my-awesome-new-feature` which would keep all your interim commits safe in there.

 ```
 $ git push -f